Environment & Sustainability Major and Minor

 - 4 Units of Mathematics (including pre-calculus)

-- 3 Units of Science (biology, chemistry and physics recommended)
+- 3 Units of Science (including biology and chemistry, physics is strongly recommended)

-- Also recommended: an additional unit of science
+- An additional unit of science is also strongly recommended

-In addition to a required set of core courses, all students must select one of six concentrations, consisting of six to ten additional courses.
-Descriptions of the concentrations, their course requirements, including those courses to be selected within the core requirement, and associated lists of electives are at the links below.
+In addition to the ten required core courses (including some options), all students must select one of six concentrations, each consisting of seven to nine additional courses.
+Descriptions of the concentrations and their course requirements are at the links below.
 E&S concentrations are:

 BIOEE 1610: Ecology and the Environment